Five Reasons Why Kids Need To Learn Code n 2023

 It’s an adventure to learn programming languages.
 You can accomplish so much using coding technology.
 However, determining what you want to accomplish and where to begin is the first obstacle you must overcome.
-The world of programming is both thrilling and challenging.
-Students who are just beginning their IT degree should be patient and prepared to put in a lot of time and work.

 2) Coding encourages creativity.